Some links in this article are affiliate links, which means I earn from qualifying purchases.

 Most squat shoes will have a heel between 0.75 to 1.5 inches.
 Generally speaking, the taller you are, the higher the heel height should be for squatting.

 However, if you deadlift using a heeled shoe, then you will need to pull the barbell the extra distance of the heel height.
-Adding range of motion to a movement like a deadlift is contrary to any advice around powerlifting technique.
+Adding range of motion to a movement like a deadlift is contrary to any advice around and would be considered a big deadlifting mistake.

 When your goal is to lift as much weight as possible, you want to position your body and leverages in such a way that reduces the distance the barbell needs to travel.
 This is because work is a product of force times distance.